Rafail Levitsky: Friendship with author Count Lev Nikolayevich Tolstoy (1828-1910)

 From February to March, 1896, and from February to March, 1897, Leo Tolstoy visited Rafail Levitsky and his wife Anna Vasilevna Olsufesky, at the Olsufevsky's estate, Nicholskoe, near Moscow.
 Once he spent two weeks with them and another time he stayed with them for an entire month.

 On one such visit, Rafail welcomed Tolstoy hospitably into his workshop and discussed painting Tolstoy's portrait.
 The session took place, on the second floor of the Nicholskoe's house.
 It is told that Levitsky, while standing, drew on an easel and chose to make a sketch viewing Tolstoy's right profile.
 To facilitate the posing, someone read aloud from a Henryk Sienkiewicz (1846–1916) novel.
 The session lasted for one and a half hours.
 With the permission of Tolstoy, the final drawing was made into an engraving and sold in shops throughout Russia.

 In the month of May 1898, Leo Tolstoy travelled to Grinevka to visit the estate of his son, Count I. L. Tolstoy.
 While living there, he once again visited his friend, the landlord, Rafail S. Levitsky, where he fell seriously ill with severe dysentery and remained there for ten days.
 In his Journal translated by Rose Strunsky in 1917 he writes of this time: "I went with Sonya (my daughter-in-law) to the Tsurikov's, Aphremov's, and the Levitsky's.
 I have a very pleasant impression and fell in love with many; but fell ill and did not do my work and made a lot of fuss both for Levitsky and the household."

 Photographer

-Rafail Levitsky's father was Sergei Lvovich Levitsky (1819–1898, Moscow, Russian: Сергей Львович Львов-Левицкий), who is considered the patriarch of Russian photography and one of Europe's most important early photographic pioneers, inventors and innovators.
+Levitsky's father was Sergei Lvovich Levitsky (1819–1898, Moscow, Russian: Сергей Львович Львов-Левицкий), who is considered the patriarch of Russian photography and one of Europe's most important early photographic pioneers, inventors and innovators.